maninserg/youtube_downloader/README.md

 <hr>

-**Description:** This downloader can download videos from file "urls_youtube.txt" or from a playlist of Youtube
+**Description:** This batch downloader can download videos from file "urls_youtube.txt" or from a playlist of Youtube.
+It made by the help Python 3 and the packet "pytube".

 <hr>